pt-build-week-disney-parent-3/back-end/README.md

 - Contractors can Answer Questions, respond to requests, make an offer.
 Cannot make requests or ask questions
 - Parents can Ask Quesions, make or answer requests.
 Cannot make offers or answer questions
 - Children can only be added to Parents

+# Tech Used
+- SQLite3
+- Express
+- Knex